 - Q1 What is co-conspiratorship, and how is it different than allyship? - Allyship is generally defined as being supportive to one another or being supportive to a person or group.
-Co-conspiratorship is a newer term that takes allyship a few steps further, emphasizing action such as weaponizing your privileges to take on risks that people without those privileges cannot in order to enact change. - Why do healthcare disparities exist for the transgender community?
+Co-conspiratorship is a newer term that takes allyship a few steps further, emphasizing action such as weaponizing your privileges to take on risks that - further, emphasizing action such as weaponizing your privileges to take on risks that people without those privileges cannot in order to enact change. - Why do healthcare disparities exist for the transgender community?
 How has the healthcare system affected transgender people? - Transgender people experience a lot of discrimination and have fought to have their humanity recognized.
 Transgender people deserve equal rights and access to health like everyone else.
 The healthcare system and mental health system have a long history of pathologizing transgender people by making them feel they have an illness or disease.
-Although we are presently moving away from that, the foundations are still - present in our systems.

-How do you see issues of racial justice and health inequities intersecting with - Race and gender are social constructions that evolved together.
+Although we are presently moving away from that, the foundations are still - How do you see issues of racial justice and health inequities intersecting with people who identify as transgender? - Race and gender are social constructions that evolved together.
 "Gender" and "race" don't exist in isolation from one another: they were co-developed as categories and remain co-evolving.
 Transgender people experience inequity.
 Transgender people of color (POC) especially experience compounding systems of oppression.
-When we are - remain co-evolving.
-Transgender people experience inequity.
-Transgender people of color (POC) especially experience compounding systems of oppression.
-When we are able to focus on Queer and Transgender POC, we are able to improve the system for everyone and raise the bar for all communities. - Why is important for parents and others to be "co-conspirators" for transgender youth?
+When we are able to focus on Queer and Transgender POC, we are able to improve the system for everyone and raise the bar for all communities.